On ternary positive-definite quadratic forms with the same representations over Z: The algorithm to obtain all the positive-definite quadratic forms with a given set of representations

 As a consequence, if $q_t$ is sufficiently large, all the $N$-ary positive-definite quadratic form $S$ that satisfy $\Lambda = q_\IntegerRing(S) \cap [0, q_t]$ are contained in the output array.
 If we set $\Lambda := q_\IntegerRing(S_0) \cap [0, q_t]$ for some $S_0$, all the $N$-ary quadratic forms $S$ with $q_\IntegerRing(S) = q_\IntegerRing(S_0)$ are in the output.
 After the execution of the algorithm, it is possible to determine whether or not $q_t$ is large enough to obtain all such $S$, just by checking if $t_2 < t$ in line 13 and $p_{max} \leq q_t$ in line 17 hold.
 If both are true, then all the quadratic forms $S$ satisfying $\Lambda = q_\IntegerRing(S) \cap [0, q_t]$ are contained in $Ans$.

-The algorithm is completed in a finite number of steps, even if $q_\IntegerRing(S_0)$ of some $S_0$ is used instead of the finite set $\Lambda$ (in fact, this can be programmed by computing the elements of $q_\IntegerRing(S_0) \cap [a, b]$ when they are necessary).
-Even though $t = \infty$ in such cases, $t_2$ in line 13 of Table \ref{Recursive procedure} is always finite, as a consequence of the following proposition:
+The algorithm is completed in a finite number of steps, even if $q_\IntegerRing(S_0)$ of some $S_0$ is used instead of the finite set $\Lambda$ (in fact, this can be programmed by adding elements of $q_\IntegerRing(S_0)$ in $\Lambda$ when they are necessary).
+Even though $t = \infty$ in such cases, $t_2$ in line 13 of Table~\ref{Recursive procedure} is always finite, as a consequence of the following proposition:

 \begin{prop} If $S$, $S_2$ are positive-definite quadratic forms over $\RealField$ of degree $N$ and $N_2$, respectively, with $1 \leq N_2 < \min \{ 4, N \}$, then $q_\RationalField(S) \not\subset q_\RationalField(S_2)$, hence $q_\IntegerRing(S) \not\subset q_\IntegerRing(S_2)$. \end{prop}